FTI PROGRAM:

 - Requires a unit adult to sign out Axes/Knives from the archery range and supervise the activity.

-- FTI has 15 Old Town canoes and equipment available for use to canoe near the island.
+- FTI has 15 Old Town canoes and equipment available for use.

 - Canoe Rental is $10.00 per/hour per/canoe.
 Groups must schedule canoeing in advance, so we reserve enough for use.